bolek42/bolek42.github.io/sec/iota.md

 As IOTA uses trytes and not bytes this is slightly different in that case.
 If an attacker wants to sign a different bytestring, she has to choose a different bytestring $B' \not= B$.
 As the total sum is constant there will be at least two bytes such that $b'_i < b_i$ and $b'_j > b_j$.
-To sign this bytestring $B'$ using a different signature, the attacker has to compute a preimage for b'_i$ what is not possible in practice.
+To sign this bytestring $B'$ using a different signature, the attacker has to compute a preimage for $b'_j$ what is not possible in practice.
 Even though this assumption only holds if the public key is only used once.

 IOTA uses trits (-1,0,1) and trytes (group of 3 trits, 9,A-Z) to represent hash values.